-where $\C$ is supported in degree 0 and the chain map condition means that $\epsilon \circ \partial = 0$.
-The linearized contact homology with respect to $\epsilon$, denoted $KCH^{\epsilon}_*(K;\C)$, is the homology of the $\C$-vector space $KCC^{\epsilon}_*(K;\C)$ generated by Reeb chords of $\Lambda_K$, with the following differential.
+where $\C$ is supported in degree 0 and the chain map condition means that $\epsilon \circ \partial = 0$. \footnote{Since we write $\lambda = e^x$, we can heuristically think that the augmentation also assigns a value to $x$, namely $\log(\epsilon(\lambda))$ (which is only defined up to integer multiples of $2 \pi i$), and analogously for $\mu = e^p$ and $Q = e^t$.
+In Theorem \ref{T:Alex Aug}, it would be slightly more precise to replace the condition $(x,t)=(0,0)$ by $(\lambda,Q)=1$, or by $(e^x,e^t)=(1,1)$.} The linearized contact homology with respect to $\epsilon$, denoted $KCH^{\epsilon}_*(K;\C)$, is the homology of the $\C$-vector space $KCC^{\epsilon}_*(K;\C)$ generated by Reeb chords of $\Lambda_K$, with the following differential.
 Given a chord $c$, interpret its knot contact homology differential $\partial c$ as a polynomial in variables corresponding to the Reeb chords of $\Lambda_K$.
-To find the coefficient of a chord $b$ in the linearized differential of $c$, take the partial derivative of that polynomial with respect to the variable $b$ and apply $\epsilon$ to the result of that partial differentiation.
-Equivalently, for each non-constant monomial on chords in $\partial c$, sum the result of applying $\epsilon$ to the coefficient variables $\lambda$, $\mu$ and $Q$, and to all but one of the chords in the monomial, in all possible ways.
+To find the coefficient of a chord $b$ in the linearized differential of $c$, take the partial derivative of that polynomial with respect to the variable $b$, and apply $\epsilon$ to the polynomial resulting from the partial derivative.
+More formally, we can write